lynnlangit/learning-quantum/README.md

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/bit-vs-qbit.png" width=400 align=left>
 This repo contains my study resources for learning quantum computing programming.
 Shown to the is a conceptual rendering of a bit vs a qbit, which is a fundamental concept in quantum computing.

-## contents
+## What is Here

-Here you will find info from the book club I started along with other resources, example code and links around this topic area.
+In this Repo you will find info from the book club I started along with other resources, example code and links around this topic area.

+---

 ## Hardware Example

+<img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/d-wave-hardware.png" width=600 align=right>

 There are a number of quantum computing vendors.
-They produce hardware which container qbits for quantum computing programming execution.
+They produce hardware which container qbits for quantum computing programming execution via QPUs.

 One example is the [D-Wave](https://www.dwavesys.com/) company.
 Shown here is one of their QPU units, which is hardware with qbits (image taken from D-Wave whitepaper).

-<img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/d-wave-hardware.png" width=600 align=right>
+---

 ## Software Example